 How?
 By lowering the overhead of banks and other financial institutions.
 You don’t need to be told that banking is an expensive business–we all hate banking fees.
-But the truth is that managing loans and bank accounts does not come cheap.
+But the truth is that managing loans and bank accounts do not come cheap.

 Banks have to keep the lights on, cover payroll and all the other overhead costs that large financial organizations require.
-According to a report by the American Bankers Association, the annual cost to maintain a checking account is between $250 and $400.
+According to a report by the American Bankers Association, the annual fee to maintain a checking account is between $250 and $400.

 Where Does Mambu Come In?

 Mambu is a software company that provides cloud-based banking solutions to financial institutions.
 As of now, Mambu is not servicing banks in the western world.
-Instead it focuses on small loan providers, mainly in developing countries.
+Instead, it focuses on small loan providers, mainly in developing countries.
 But it is growing steadily and is set to be a force to be reckoned with in mobile banking.
 The words disruptive technology and paradigm change are often used in the same sentence as Mambu.